Stacking Planter FAQ's

 While the poles are not 100% necessary, Mr Stacky planter sets come with a center pole which adds stability and allows you to move the garden from above as the pole extends above the planter.
 Other stacking planters do not provide this.
 This also allows you to convert your 5 tier kit into a hydroponic tower kit if you want.

 Simply water the top pot!
 Each stacky has drainage holes in the center and outer clovers which disperse water optimally to touch all the root systems on the way down.
-This flow through design ensures pooling of water or root rot.
+This flow through design ensures no pooling of water which is very important to prevent issues such as root rot.

 When you see the bottom dripping, this means the above layers are saturated so you want to stop watering before you see drips from the bottom.
 As a rule of thumb it’s much better to provide regular small doses of water opposed to less regular longer feeds.